 Sadly, that isn’t the case tonight.
 I wrote around 370 words, give or take.

 But I realised something else as I sat there typing: I didn’t set a word target each day for exactly this reason.
 I simply committed to move my manuscript forward in some small but meaningful way, every single day.
 And today I have.
+If you’re having thyroid related problems, try this natural thyroid supplement capsules.

 Mission accomplished.
 Now I can read a book, and go to sleep.